Nothing CEO Warns Memory Costs Exceed Half of Smartphone Bill

 What to watch

 Watch DRAM spot prices and manufacturer allocation notices, contract ASPs reported by memory vendors, and OEM bill-of-material disclosures where available.
 Regional impacts matter: outlets reported larger absolute price jumps in price-sensitive markets such as India, which could alter product mix and go-to-market timing.
-Also monitor announcements from major memory manufacturers and large cloud/data center customers for evidence of continued allocation toward server demand.
+Also monitor announcements from major memory manufacturers and large cloud and data center customers for evidence of continued allocation toward server demand.

 Scoring Rationale